MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/03-Create-measures.md

 - Define business measures to track business performance and health
 - Define customer measures to gain insights about individual customers

-## Exercise 1: Define business measures
+## Exercise 1: Define measures and attributes
 ### Task 1: Average value of in-store purchases
 In this first task, we will create a measure to define the average value of all in-store purchases made at **Contoso Coffee**.